 When Should I Seek Treatment?

 Doctors typically recommend that women seek treatment when her symptoms are interfering with her quality of life.
 Abnormal periods can cause women to miss extensive amounts of work, have to cancel plans with friends or family, avoid wearing light colored clothing, evade intimacy which can strain relationships, or have to double-up on pads or wear depends to prevent bleeding through their outfit.
 Suffering from abnormal or heavy periods can become an exhausting, daily struggle.
 Thankfully, there are many different kinds of treatment to choose from if you want to avoid undergoing an invasive procedure.

-Non-surgical treatments like Uterine Fibroid Embolization (UFE) is effective at eliminating painful fibroid symptoms.
+Non-surgical treatments like Uterine Fibroid Embolization (UFE) is effective at eliminating painful fibroid symptoms like spotting between periods.
 Our fibroid specialists, also known as interventional radiologists, treat fibroids by using the body’s natural pathways to cut off blood supply to the benign tumors.
 Once the blood supply is blocked, the fibroids naturally shrink and are reabsorbed by the body.
 Unlike surgical procedures, UFE is outpatient, takes 30 to 45 minutes, preserves the uterus, does not interfere with hormones or fertility, and allows you to recover in the comfort of your home immediately following the procedure.

 At our centers, we believe that fibroid treatment should be convenient and accessible to all.
 We have over 30 facilities across the nation from coast-to-coast.
 In addition, our treatments are covered by most insurances and some Medicaid plans.

 If you’re interested in scheduling an appointment or learning more about non-surgical treatments, visit our website or call us at 855-615-2555.